-Students can see Mrs. Schintgen in the College and Career Center if they would like more information then.
+Students can stop in the College and Career Center if they would like more information then.
 Seniors must complete the New Student Information Form and receive a Student ID/X number before they apply for these scholarships!Conquering College Costs

-On Tuesday, Sept.
-19, 2017 at 6:30pm at Oswego High School - Oswego High School Student Services will sponsor "Conquering College Costs" for the parents of all high school students.
+Oswego East High School Student Services will sponsor "Conquering College Costs" for the parents of all high school students.
 Frank Palmasani, author of "Right College, Right Price" and creator of the financial fit online program will deliver a seminar that highlights 30 steps you can take to save thousands of dollars in college costs and pay for college without excessive debt.

 His seminar will combine the latest information about scholarships, financial aid, student loans, and the latest college search process when financial issues are a factor.
 All parents are encouraged to attend.

 NOTE: This event is for students/parents from both high schools.
 This event switches location every other year.
-In 2018 it will be at OEHS.Overview of the College Financial Aid Process
+In 2018, it will be at OEHS.Past information from this presentation:Overview of the College Financial Aid Process

 Please visit: https://studentaid.ed.gov/sa/fafsa for an overview and video on FAFSA.